itsnporg/weekly_challenges/week-1/Saphall/README.md

         python csv-to-json.py 'NAME_OF_CSV_FILE'  'NAME_OF_JSON_FILE'

-e.g. python csv-to-json.py data.csv data.json
+        > python csv-to-json.py data.csv data.json

-### If name of `json filename` is not given, file is saved as `output.json`
+### If name of "json file" is not given, file is saved as "output.json"